 Trainees are allocated an NHS clinical supervisor who oversees and provides guidance on clinical and professional skills development.
 Trainees are also al located a University based supervisor from the course team (who reviews clinical performance) and a University based research supervisor.

 Since the inception of the course in 2005 the majority of graduates have been employed by the NHS as Clinical Associates in Applied Psychology (CAAPs).
 However the job situation for CAAPs is currently more competitive, as it is for almost all workers at the moment.
 Some graduates have gone into the private sector as therapists and some have been employed in other NHS posts that are related but have different job titles.
 Some graduates have gone on to work in England under the IAPT program me.
-It is impossible to make predictions about vacancies for 2016, however the requirement for all NHS Boards to provide psychological therapies within 18 weeks from referral will require some services to consider their skill mix.
+It is impossible to make predictions about vacancies for the future, however the requirement for all NHS Boards to provide psychological therapies within 18 weeks from referral will require some services to consider their skill mix.

 Applicants must have the Graduate Basis for Chartership with the British Psychological Society and an Honours degree in Psychology (2:1 or above) and should have appropriate personal qualities suited to employment in the NHS.
 Some experience of working in a caring or clinical setting is desirable but not essential.
 Recruitment is jointly undertaken by representative senior academic and NHS staff.